launchdarkly/LaunchDarkly-Docs/src/content/topics/home/getting-started/your-team.md

 If you're on a LaunchDarkly trial, you can use the same email address to join your team.
 <Callout intent="warning">
-  <Callout.Title>Invitations fail when your email address is in use by a trial account</Callout.Title>
+  <CalloutTitle>Invitations fail when your email address is in use by a trial account</CalloutTitle>
-  <Callout.Description>If your email address is associated with a trial account, you must de-associate it or delete the trial account before you can receive an invitation email from your team.
+  <CalloutDescription>If your email address is associated with a trial account, you must de-associate it or delete the trial account before you can receive an invitation email from your team.
-Follow either procedure below to resolve that problem.</Callout.Description>
+Follow either procedure below to resolve that problem.</CalloutDescription>
 </Callout>
 Each email address is associated with one LaunchDarkly account, so if you used your preferred email address to sign up for a trial, you must de-associate it with the trial before you can join your team's LaunchDarkly account.